-Nevertheless despite how well liked she was at Uni, and the great time she had there.
-Lindsey still ultimately always preferred the countryside.
+Nevertheless despite how much she had enjoyed her time at Uni, Lindsey still ultimately always preferred the countryside.
 At the end of the day she just wanted somewhere quiet where she could sit and read, and she always loved a place with beautiful scenery too.

 She first moved there as part of a programme called The Open Book Project which gave people a chance to run a bookshop called The Open Book for a few weeks.
 Guests would even live in the flat above the shop too.

 Lindsey would become friends with many of the locals as well as other people on the Volunteer programme and she would remain in contact with them for years after she left.

 The person she became closest with however was the owner of another bookshop, an elder man named Simon.

 Simon was the town recluse.
 He was in his mid to late 60’s and was generally quite dour, short tempered and anti social to those around him.
 Most of the locals had found him strange and somewhat eccentric too.
 Indeed his book shop, “Johnsons Library” (named after the previous owner) rarely saw much business as the townsfolk generally didn’t like to speak to Simon in any capacity.

 Still he and Lindsey would nevertheless become very good friends and develop something of a father/daughter relationship with each other.
 Lindsey had been warned to not go near his bookshop when she first arrived, but that had only made her more curious.